shoaiblatif22/codewars-exercises/codewars_fundamentals/8_kyu_exercises/codewars.md

 ## Q16 ##
 Now you have to write a function that takes an argument and returns the square of it.

+## Q17 ##
+Implement a function which convert the given boolean value into its string representation.

+Note: Only valid inputs will be given.